-Aniline yellow is also called para amino azobenzene is prepared by the coupling reaction between benzenediazonium chloride with aniline in acidic medium.
-It is the simplest and the first azo dye obtained by coupling reaction.
-This dye has no industrial significance because it is acid sensitive dye.
+Aniline yellow, also called para amino azobenzene,and is prepared by the coupling reaction between benzenediazonium chloride and aniline in an acidic medium.
+It is the simplest and the first azo dye obtained by a coupling reaction.
+This dye has no industrial significance because it is an acid sensitive dye.
 The first step involved in the preparation of benzene diazonium chloride from aniline.
 When aniline is treated with sodium nitrite in the presence of acid.

 The chemical reaction involved is given below.

 Step-1: Ar-NH2 + NaNO2 + HCl → Ar-N2+-Cl–(benzene diazonium chloride)